What Will the 2021 Academic Year Bring for Students?

 Australia and New Zealand

 With their different timing of the academic year, it is still too early for colleges and universities to confirm their plans for students start their university studies at the start of 2022.
 Some of the most popular institutions for international students in Australia accepted a record number of students in the last few months, however they have had to commence their studies virtually.
-Both countries have had some of the strictest boarder restrictions in the world and the respective Governments have told institutions that it may be well into 2022 before most international students return to in person teaching.
+Both countries have had some of the strictest boarder restrictions in the world ranking and the respective Governments have told institutions that it may be well into 2022 before most international students return to in person teaching.

-In Australia some colleges have been offering refunds of up to 20% to encourage international students to enrol while boarders a closed, but many observers believe there will be a significant fall in student numbers for the next academic year.
+In Australia some colleges have been offering refunds of up to 20% to encourage international students to enroll while boarders a closed, but many observers believe there will be a significant fall in student numbers for the next academic year.

 Final Word